components-web-app/api-components-bundle/docs/custom-components/uploads.md

         $this->files = new ArrayCollection();
     }
 ```

+> **The above will not do anything unless you then configure your File resources as described below. it simply defines the resource as a container for file resources.
+This gives flexibility to have multiple files associated with an API resource**

 This also requires a `File` resource as the media objects will accept `multipart/form-data` and will be an object not intended to receive or respond in JSON or whatever serialization type you have chosen.